office: 707-462-4168 x 700 / mobile: 415-533-8642

 office: 707-462-4168 x 704 / mobile: 707-489-8098

-Terry Allen serves as the Operations Manager for Noble Vineyard Management and Noble Custom Harvesting.
-He is responsible for overseeing the day-to-day implementation of the vineyard farm plans and collaborating with the Direct of Viticulture on all development projects.
-He is also responsible for managing the shop and mechanics.
+Terry Allen serves as the Vice President of Operations for Noble Vineyard Management.
+He is responsible for overseeing the day-to-day implementation of the vineyard farm plans and development projects across all three operational farming divisions.
+He works in close concert with both the President and Vice President of Viticulture.

 Over his twenty-five year career at Welch, Terry amassed experience farming in Lake, Mendocino, Napa and Sonoma Counties.
 Terry has managed and developed vineyards for an impressive list of clients including: Robert Mondavi Winery, Parducci Wine Cellars, Fetzer Vineyards, Arkley Vineyards, Brutocao Winery, Eco Terreno and numerous other producers.